|

 direction beyond the clear print, thus trampling the area and destroying any chances of

+finding and following the trail.
 One month later, the woman's roommate called the Tracker School, asking if they would

 help.
 The family and friends held little hope that Jeannie was alive, but did want to